Image-and-Multimodal-Data-Analytics/FEEDS/README.md

 1. **Foundation model feature extraction.** For each 3D PET volume, a z-axis maximum-intensity projection (MIP) is computed, z-score normalized, and passed through a pretrained **DINOv2** encoder to obtain an image-level token representation `f ∈ ℝ⁷⁶⁸`.

-2. **Diversity-based selection of unlabeled cases.** Selection is performed **independently per tracer type** (FDG, PSMA), since the two form distinct clusters in feature space.
-For each unlabeled case, its minimum cosine distance to the tracer-matched labeled pool is computed; cases with the largest distance are the least represented.
+2. **FEEDS Sampling.** Selection is performed **independently per tracer type** (FDG, PSMA), since the two form distinct clusters in feature space.
+For each unlabeled case, its minimum cosine distance to the tracer-matched labeled pool is computed.
 Within each tracer group, the farthest *X%* of cases are selected for annotation, preserving the FDG:PSMA ratio and prioritizing underrepresented scan patterns (rare cancer types, unusual uptake distributions).

-3. **Segmentation model training.** The FEEDS-selected diverse cases are annotated, added to the fixed labeled pool, and used to train an **nnU-Net** model for whole-body lesion segmentation. nnU-Net auto-configures preprocessing, patch size, topology, and post-processing from dataset fingerprinting, providing a robust and reproducible benchmark.
-Models are trained for 280 epochs following the preprocessing of Rokuss et al.
+3. **Segmentation model training.** The FEEDS-selected diverse cases are annotated, added to the fixed labeled pool, and used to train an **nnU-Net** model for whole-body lesion segmentation.

 ---